 Mount Vernon is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 35,741 people and nine constituent neighborhoods, Mount Vernon is the 33rd largest community in Washington.

 Unlike some cities, Mount Vernon isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mount Vernon are a mix of both white- and blue-collar jobs.
-Overall, Mount Vernon is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Mount Vernon who work in sales jobs (11.83%), office and administrative support (9.78%), and management occupations (9.55%).
+Overall, Mount Vernon is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Mount Vernon who work in office and administrative support (9.64%), sales jobs (8.45%), and food service (7.19%).

-One of the nice things about Mount Vernon is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Mount Vernon is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Mount Vernon citizens is a little higher than the average for US cities and towns: 21.91% of adults in Mount Vernon have at least a bachelor's degree.
+The population of Mount Vernon overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Mount Vernon, 22.22% have at least a bachelor's degree.

 The most common language spoken in Mount Vernon is English.
 Other important languages spoken here include Spanish and Tagalog.